WDB (Wave Database) API Header File to Create and Access a WDB

 Callbacks

-Wdb Callbacks structure is used to generate progress information and message output.
+Wdb util structure is used to generate progress information, error messages, message output, and debug info.

 typedef struct {